-- are able to perform a Work Product Review on a forensic report in a child custody case; - are familiar with the Best Practice Guidelines in this domain of forensic psychological practice in child custody and child abuse cases; - are able to judge which tools to use for a forensic evaluation in an alleged child abuse or child custody case.
+- can perform a critical review of a forensic report in a child custody/child abuse case; - are familiar with the UN Convention for the Rights of the Child and with ethical Best Practice Guidelines in this domain of forensic psychological practice in child custody and child abuse cases - can judge which tools to use for a forensic evaluation in an alleged child abuse or child custody case. - Have basic knowledge and experience with a child forensic interview protocol (i.e., NICHD protocol), a child abuse risk assessment instrument (i.e., CARE-Version 2), and a screening tool for intimate partner violence (MASIC).

-PSY4616 Period 4 5 Feb 2024 8 Mar 2024 Print course description ECTS credits: 2.0 Instruction language: English Coordinators:
+PSY4616 Period 4 3 Feb 2025

+4 Apr 2025 Print course description ECTS credits: 2.0 Instruction language: English Coordinators: